-ART 263R Art Hist II: The Renaissance to the Modern World 4
+ART 263R Art History II: Renaissance/Modern World

 This course is a broad introduction to painting, sculpture and architecture in both the Western and non-Western traditions from the early Renaissance to the present.
 As such, art works will be considered in their stylistic, cultural and historical contexts.
 (4-0)